Marc Burch

-Marc Burch (born May 7, 1984 in Cincinnati, Ohio) is an American soccer player.
+Marc Burch (born May 7, 1984, in Cincinnati, Ohio) is an American former professional soccer player.

 Career

 College and amateur

-Burch played college soccer at the University of Evansville for three seasons from 2002–2004, scoring seven goals and assisting on 22 along the way, and spent the summer months playing for the Cleveland Internationals in the USL Premier Development League.
+Burch played college soccer at the University of Evansville for three seasons from 2002 to 2004, scoring seven goals and assisting on 22 along the way, and spent the summer months playing for the Cleveland Internationals in the USL Premier Development League.
 After the 2004 season he transferred to the University of Maryland, where he would become a crucial member of the Terrapin squad that won the College Cup, even scoring the game-winning goal in the championship against New Mexico.